Zero-sum squares in $\{-1, 1\}$-matrices with low discrepancy: Open problems

 \section{Open problems}

-The main open problem is to determine the correct lower bound for the discrepancy of a non-diagonal $\{-1,1\}$-matrix with no zero-sum squares.
-We have improved the lower bound to $n^2/4$, but this does not appear to be optimal.
+The main open problem is to determine the correct lower bound for the (absolute value of the) discrepancy of a non-split $\{-1,1\}$-matrix with no zero-sum squares.
+We have improved the lower bound to $\floor{n^2/4} + 1$, but this does not appear to be optimal.

-The best known construction is the following example by Ar\'evalo, Montejano and Rold\'an-Pensado \cite{arevalo2020zero}.
+The best known construction is the following example by Ar\'evalo, Montejano and Rold\'an-Pensado \cite{arevalo2021zero}.
 Let $M = \left(a_{i,j}\right)$ be given by This has discrepancy $n^2/2$ when $n$ is even and $(n-1)^2/2 - 1$ when $n$ is odd.
 With the help of a computer we have verified that this construction is best possible when $9 \leq n \leq 32$, and we conjecture that this holds true for all $n \geq 9$.
-In fact, our computer search shows that the above example is the unique zero-sum square free non-diagonal matrix with minimum (in magnitude) discrepancy, up to reflections and multiplying by $-1$.
+In fact, our computer search shows that the above example is the unique non-split matrix avoiding zero-sum squares with minimum (in magnitude) discrepancy, up to reflections and multiplying by $-1$.
+An example when $n = 9$ is given in Figure \ref{fig:conjecture}.

-We note that the condition $n \geq 9$ is necessary, as shown by the $8 \times 8$ zero-sum square free $\{-1, 1\}$-matrix with discrepancy 30 given in Figure \ref{fig:counter}.
+We note that the condition $n \geq 9$ is necessary, as shown by the $8 \times 8$ matrix with discrepancy 30 given in Figure \ref{fig:counter}. \begin{conjecture} Let $n \geq 9$.
+Every $n \times n$ non-split $\{-1, 1\}$-matrix $M$ with contains a zero-sum square. \end{conjecture}